DHBern/TT2015/lessons/08 Version control and Github.md

 		origin	https://github.com/tla/dd_repo.git (fetch)
 		origin	https://github.com/tla/dd_repo.git (push)

-	Finally, run

-		git push --set-upstream origin master

 5. Now you have the two directories connected, so it's time to bring them into sync.
 You do this with the `git push` command.

-6. Now your `git status` message looks a little different!

-		On branch master
-		Your branch is up-to-date with 'origin/master'.
-		nothing to commit, working directory clean
+The very first time you do this, it will look like:

+		git push --set-upstream origin master

+	and thereafter, you can simply say `git push` to push.

-7. Practice again the make change / add / commit / push cycle.
+6. Practice again the make change / add / commit / push cycle.

 		[make a change to a file or two] git add my_file1 my_file2